WU-CVGL/cluster-setup/docs/01_First-time_Setup_of_Cluster_Nodes.md

 ![SSD snapshots](./images/01_NAS_CRON_05.png)

-You can use these snapshots to export or rollback the mis-deleted files.
+You can use these snapshots to export or rollback the accidentally deleted files.

 #### Replication